×

 A 2007 survey by Therese A. Huston and Michelle DiPietro (2007) reveals that “from the student’s perspective, it is best to do something.
 Students report that “just about anything” is helpful, “regardless of whether the instructor’s response required relatively little effort, such as asking for one minute of silence…or a great deal of effort and preparation, such as incorporating the event into the lesson plan or topics for the course” (p.
 216).
 The exception, the least helpful and even most problematic responses are a “lack of response” and “acknowledging that [the crisis] had occurred and saying that the class needs to go on with no mention of opportunities for review or extra help” (p.
 218).

-There are many possibilities for addressing a crisis in class, from activities that take only a moment to restructuring your entire course and plenty in between.
+There are many possibilities for addressing a crisis in class, from activities that take only a moment to restructure your entire course and plenty in between.
 Again, consider that students appreciate any action, no matter how small.

 Taking a Moment of Silence